JoaPul/JoaPul/README.md

 - 👋 Hi, I’m @JoaPul
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
-Python
+Data Analysis with python, and React js
 - 💞️ I’m looking to collaborate on ... a coding project

 <!---